openstack/api-site/firstapp/source/durability.rst

         :start-after: step-4
         :end-before: step-5

-List objects in your container :code:`fractals` to see if the upload was successful, then download the file to verify the md5sum is the
+List objects in your :code:`fractals` container to see if the upload was successful.
+Then, download the file to verify that the md5sum is the same:
-same:

 .. only:: libcloud